List of The Dumping Ground characters: Jay Wallis

 Jacob "Jay" Wallis, played by Cole Wealleans-Watts, made his first appearance on 23 February 2018 in series 6 of The Dumping Ground during the episode "Challenging Times".

 Jay is shown to be quite a tough character and is very protective of his quieter and shyer older brother, Bird.
 Jay mentioned that he and his brother have been in 10 different homes, and they both moved into the 'Dumping Ground' in the middle of the night.
 In the episode "Two Sides to Every Story", Jay becomes annoyed and feels threatened by May-Li when she introduces a new diet and exercise plan for Bird to help with his diabetes.
 And when May-Li tries to get Jay to take part in the diet to support his brother, he starts feeling threatened by May-Li as he doesn't like anyone else telling him or his brother what to do.
 He decides to lie to Mike telling him that May-Li hit him on the arm really hard.
 Mike's old friend and ex-girlfriend Fiona was in the office at the time and been as she was a care worker herself, she decided to take immediate action about this.
 As when a resident makes a serious accusation like this, it has to be taken seriously and fully investigated.
-Jay convinced Bird to back him up and lie as well, saying he witnessed May-Li hit his brother.
+Jay convinced Bird to support him and lie as well, saying he witnessed May-Li hit his brother.
 Fiona and Mike talked to May-Li and explained that May-Li confronted Jay confused about why he was lying, but Fiona told May-Li to pack her things and go home while they deal with this.
-Mike tried to stop Fiona, as he believed May-Li and knew she'd never resort to violence with any of the kids in her care, but Fiona still told May-Li to pack her things.
+Mike tried to stop Fiona, as he believed May-Li and knew she would never resort to violence with any of the kids in her care, but Fiona still told May-Li to pack her things.
 Floss overheard all this and told the others, which resorted to the YP getting angry and confronting Jay and Bird themselves.
 This turned into a bit of a fight which was stopped by Mike.
 Sasha later asked Jay and Bird to come to the attic, to tell them the whole story.
 Jay still stuck with his lies saying May-Li hit him, and Bird still backed him up.
 This was put to a stop again when Mike found everyone in the attic questioning Jay and Bird.
 Later, in the garden, Sasha decided to talk to Bird herself to get the truth out of him.
 Sasha told him to give Mike, May-Li and the 'DG' a chance and to tell the truth.
 Bird decided to tell the truth about the hitting, meaning May-Li was off the hook.
 Jay was not happy with Bird after this, as he felt betrayed.
 Later, Bird stopped Jay from running away and begged him to stay, as he was sick of fresh starts, new places and handout clothes.
 So Jay decided to stay and give Ashdene Ridge a chance.